teobler/swr-request-generator/README.md

 ## example

-all the details can be found in example folder
+all the details can be found in example folder.

+clone this repo(please checkout on `swr-openapi-gen` branch)

+run `npm i` to install all dependency

+then run `bin/ts-codegen.js` can generate api file in `example/request/api.ts`

+how to use this file can be found in page.tsx